gmac/sass-thematic/README.md

 }
 ```

-Then run Sass Thematic with references to your theme variables file, and to your main Sass file.
-All Sass Thematic functions are configured similar to `node-sass` with an `includePaths` option for resolving imports.
+Now we run Sass Thematic with references to our theme variables file, and to our main Sass file.
+All Sass Thematic functions are configured similar to `node-sass`, with an `includePaths` option for resolving imports:

 ```javascript
 var sassThematic = require('sass-thematic');